Hacksore/github-websocket-api/README.md

 Github has an undocumented websocket API hosted on `alive.github.com` for some realtime interactions.

-# 🛑 Currrent Blocker
+# 🟡 Mildly Blocked

-I still can't get data other than the `ack` payload to come back.
-So either I'm missing a step or GitHub is doing some magic validation 🧙.
+Able to get data if I reuse the payload that is sent from a real client to subscribe.
+Can't figure out how to craft the packet fully yet.

 ### Events